slazav/mapsoft2-libs/conv/Readme.md

   Accuracy `<acc>` is measured in source units (both for frw_acc and bck_acc).
   If acc<=0 then point-to-point conversion is used.

-- `void rescale_src(const double s)`
-- `void rescale_dst(const double s)` -- change scale factors applied before and after conversions.
-If childs do not do the scaling they should redefine this.

 - `virtual double frw_ang(dPoint p, double a, double dx) const`
 - `virtual double bck_ang(dPoint p, double a, double dx) const` -- Forward/backward conversion of angle a at point p.